The Sample Complexity of Up-to-$\varepsilon$ Multi-Dimensional Revenue Maximization: Acknowledgments

 \section{Acknowledgments}

-Yannai Gonczarowski is supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.
-His work is supported by ISF grant 1435/14 administered by the Israeli Academy of Sciences and by Israel-USA Bi-national Science Foundation (BSF) grant number 2014389.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 740282).
-Matt Weinberg is supported by NSF CCF-1717899.
-We thank Noam Nisan and Costis Daskalakis for helpful conversations.
+\begin{sloppypar} Gonczarowski was supported in part by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.
+His work was supported in part by ISF grant 1435/14 administered by the Israeli Academy of Sciences, by Israel-USA Bi-national Science Foundation (BSF) grant number 2014389, and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 740282).
+Weinberg was supported by NSF CCF-1717899 and by NSF CAREER award CCF-1942497.
+We thank Noam Nisan and Costis Daskalakis for helpful conversations, and thank anonymous referees for helpful feedback. \end{sloppypar}